velipso/sndfilter/README.md

 there isn't a whole lot of magical math involved.

 The reverb effect came from [Freeverb3](http://www.nongnu.org/freeverb3/), specifically the Progenitor2 algorithm.
-It took quite of effort to tear apart the algorithm and rebuild it.
+It took quite a lot of effort to tear apart the algorithm and rebuild it.
 There might be bugs (since this is a full rewrite), but the effect sounds right.
 I will continue investigating this algorithm.